 Work with peers to promote divergent and creative perspectives, effective leadership, group dynamics, team and individual decision making, benefits of workforce diversity, and conflict resolution as practiced in the SkillsUSA career technical student organizations.
-(Direct alignment with SLS 11-12.1b) 9.2 Identify the characteristics of successful teams, including leadership, cooperation, collaboration, and effective decision-making skills as applied in groups, teams, and career technical student organization activities.
+(Direct alignment with SLS 11-12.1b) 9.2 Identify the characteristics of successful teams, including leadership, cooperation, collaboration, and effective decision-making skills as applied in groups, teams, and career technical student organization activities. diversity in the workplace.

-- 9.6 Respect individual and cultural differences and recognize the importance of diversity in the workplace. - 9.7 Participate in interactive teamwork to solve real Arts, Media, and Entertainment sector issues and problems.
+9.7 Participate in interactive teamwork to solve real Arts, Media, and Entertainment sector issues and problems.